In 2022, the Eid ul-Adha date falls from Saturday 9 July to Wednesday 13 July, beginning with Eid Salaah and ending with

 Eid ul-Adha is the celebration where Muslims everywhere remember the ultimate sacrifice that Prophet Ibrahim (AS) was prepared to make.

-This year’s Eid ul-Adha celebrations are projected to take place between Tuesday 20th July to Friday 23rd July, depending on the sighting of the moon.
-This is when the traditional udhiyah animal sacrifice for Qurbani will take place before it is then delivered to those who are most in need.
+This year’s Eid ul-Adha celebrations are projected to take place between Saturday 9 July to Wednesday 13 July, depending on the sighting of the moon.
+This is when the traditional Udhiyah animal sacrifice for Qurbani will take place before it is then delivered to those who are most in need.

 Eid Salaah is a special series of prayers, made in honour of deeds that represent the true meaning of Islam.